Quantum-critical transport in marginal Fermi liquids: Introduction

 \section{Introduction}

-The discovery of normal state properties in cuprates which violate the quasi-particle concept of Landau Fermi-liquids have been intensely discussed in the last three decades \cite{Ginzburg-rev}.
-The most prominently discussed \cite{Varma-rmp2020} of these properties is the resistivity which has a linear in temperature dependence from the lowest temperature investigated by suppressing superconductivity often up to temperatures of $O(10^3)$ K. Optical conductivity, Raman scattering, nuclear relaxation rates, tunneling conductance, etc. were similarly discovered to have anomalous frequency and temperature dependence.
-Soon thereafter, similar properties were discovered in heavy fermion compounds, for reviews see \cite{HvLRMP2007, PaschenYBRh}, and in the normal state of high temperature Fe-based compounds, for reviews see \cite{ShibauchiQCP, Hosono-rev}, and more recently in twisted bi-layer graphene (TBG) \cite{Herrero2019, Efetov2019} and twisted bi-layer WSe$_2$ \cite{Pasupathy2021} (TBWSe).
+The discovery of normal state properties in cuprates that violate the quasiparticle concept of Landau Fermi liquids have been intensely discussed in the last three decades \cite{Ginzburg-rev}.
+The most prominently discussed \cite{Varma-rmp2020} of these properties is the resistivity which has a linear in temperature dependence from the lowest temperature investigated by suppressing superconductivity often up to temperatures of $O(10^3)$ K. Optical conductivity, Raman scattering, nuclear relaxation rates, tunneling conductance, etc. were similarly discovered to have anomalous but simple frequency and temperature dependence.
+Soon thereafter, similar properties were discovered in heavy fermion compounds, for reviews see \cite{HvLRMP2007, PaschenYBRh}, and in the normal state of high temperature Fe-based compounds, for reviews see \cite{ShibauchiQCP, Hosono-rev}, and more recently in twisted bi-layer graphene (TBG) \cite{Herrero2019, Efetov2019} and twisted bi-layer WSe$_2$ \cite{Pasupathy2021, MakShanWSe2} (TBWSe).